actualbudget/docs/docs/config/reverse-proxies.md

 If running Actual on your PC, you may find it helpful to run this command when your computer starts up.
 There are many ways to do this.
 The below is not a complete list:

-- On Windows you can use the [Task Scheduler](https://www.technipages.com/scheduled-task-windows/)
+- On Windows, you can use the [Task Scheduler](https://www.technipages.com/scheduled-task-windows/)
   - Create a *Basic Task*, give it a name then set the trigger to *At system startup*
   - Under *Action*, select the program as ngrok.exe, and add arguments ```http --url=your-custom-domain.ngrok-free.app 5006```.
   - Once complete, you can choose to run this silently in the background by navigating to *properties* and selecting *Run whether user is logged on or not* and ticking the *Hidden* box.